 “Did you… see it?”
-I know she is referring to her session with Maxine last Wednesday.
+I know she’s referring to her session with Maxine last Wednesday.

 “Thank you, Baby.”
 Mmm, that’s sounds good.

-“You’re going to dress me again?”
-She says, smiling.
+“You’re going to dress me again?” she asks, smiling.

-“If you’ll let me.”
-I reply.
-Her smile went from beaming to coy.
+“If you’ll let me,” I reply.
+Her smile goes from beaming to coy.

 After her shower, I put her in a pair of beige Hanky Panky regular rise lace thongs and a beige Rachel Pally pina halter maxi dress.
 I can easily caress the contours of her beautiful body through the soft jersey material.

-“No, Ms. Steele.”
-I say just as seductively as she did.
+“No, Ms. Steele,” I say just as seductively as she did.
 “No bra.
 Besides, you have firm, beautiful breasts.”
-She closes her eyes to gather herself, but the tautness of her nipple through the dress gave away her arousal.
+She closes her eyes to gather herself, but the tautness of her nipple through the dress gives away her arousal.

 “May… I wear my butterflies again?”
-I was taken aback by her request.
-Her voice was soft, beseeching… like she knew she didn’t have to ask, but she wanted my approval.
+I’m taken aback by her request.
+Her voice is soft, beseeching… like she knows she doesn’t have to ask, but she wants my approval.

-“Of course.”
-I say, softly.
+“Of course,” I say, softly.
 I hear the reverence in my voice.
-I wanted to make her feel special and she made me feel special by requesting my pieces again.
+I want to make her feel special… and she made me feel special by requesting my pieces again.
 As I retrieve the jewelry from the nightstand, Butterfly quickly scoops her hair up in a bun and holds it in place with two wooden chopsticks with gold and silver butterflies at the end.

 “Those are adorable.
 Where did you find them?”
 I ask.

-“At a little chachki shop in the Marketplace Val and I visited a while back.
+“At a little tchotchke shop in the Marketplace Val and I visited a while back.
 I never thought I would really have cause to wear them and then…” She smiles coyly at me.